This article will explain how to use the SORTN function in Google Sheets to find the top three places with ties.

 First, Second, and Third Place Including Ties

-This last example will show only the runners that place in the top three.
-It could show more than three runners, depending on the amount of ties.
-To do this, we will use a display_ties parameter of 1, displaying all duplicates of the third row if there are any.
+This last example will show only the runners that placed in the top three.
+It could show more than three runners, depending on the number of ties.
+To do this, we will use a display_ties_mode

 Video Tutorial